benmiller314/cdm2020spring/plans/lesson-21.md

 I'm sharing these here, in case they're helpful to more of you:

 * [Putting items in a row with flexbox](https://pitt.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=bd2f6e85-ddbc-486d-8f92-ab8900188039)
-    - Using Flexbox to put images in a horizontal row, rather than displaying as default vertical blocks, takes just one or two lines of CSS and at most two new lines of HTML (&lt;div&gt; and &lt;/div&gt;).
+    - Using Flexbox to put images in a horizontal row, rather than displaying as default vertical blocks, takes just one or two lines of CSS and at most two new lines of HTML (<code>&lt;div&gt;</code> and <code>&lt;/div&gt;</code>).
 * [Grouping images and captions in rows (HTML/CSS)](https://pitt.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=ca1c79ce-b1e0-4620-b296-ab8f001a9aef)
     - A block element with `display:flex;` will assign positions to all of its child elements, giving them space based on the *number* of child elements.
 Therefore, you'll often need to group smaller items into &lt;div&gt;s in order to create the correct number of objects for the flexbox to distribute.
 * [Centering a nav-bar with `margin: 0 auto;`](https://pitt.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=33c892fd-388f-498b-9955-ab8f0015722a)
-    - When margin (or padding) has two values, the first value controls the top-bottom margin (or padding), and the second controls the left-right. `Auto` left-right margins will provide equal spacing (i.e. horizontal centering), but – and here's the kicker – only if the object has a defined width.
+    - When `margin` (or `padding`) has two values, the first value controls the top-bottom margin (or padding), and the second controls the left-right. `Auto` left-right margins will provide equal spacing (i.e. horizontal centering), but – and here's the kicker – only if the object has a defined width.
 (Otherwise, your browser won't know how much to subtract from the containing element before splitting that remaining space in half.)

 I also highly recommend that you look back over [my expandable notes on the website previews](lesson-19#2-website-construction-seeds-of-revision), from last week's studio, if you haven't yet integrated that cross-project advice:
  * You should have an index.html (or index.md)